Thank you for shopping with us!

 We want you to feel comfortable with your purchase.
 When possible, all product listings will describe where the item has been manufactured.
 If it does not, it is due to the item not having a label upon sourcing.

 Where do we receive our clothing from?
-We are not a traditional consignment model.
-We do not trade clothes for cash from the general public.
 We source items from thrift and secondhand boutiques like Value Village, Salvation Army, Goodwill, and more.
 We choose to purchase items from select retailers who give back to their communities.
 In a sense, we get to double dip the good fortune!
 A charitable purchase has been made and you have curated access to beautiful designs.
-Additionally, items are sourced directly from the Collective Will Founder's closet and those of her friends.
+Additionally, items are consigned by the public, to curb throwaway culture.
+If you're interested in consigning with us, please click here.

 Online shopping is no stranger to unsustainable practices.
 We are doing all that we can do ensure your package arrives with a low impact.